FRRouting/frr/doc/user/ospfd.rst

         to ensure routing-loops are avoided.

-        With the "Cisco" or "IBM" ABR type, the default in this release of Frr, this restriction is lifted, allowing an ABR to consider summaries learnt from other ABRs through non-backbone areas, and hence route via non-backbone areas as a last resort when, and only when, backbone links are down.
+        With the "Cisco" or "IBM" ABR type, the default in this release of FRR, this restriction is lifted, allowing an ABR to consider summaries learnt from other ABRs through non-backbone areas, and hence route via non-backbone areas as a last resort when, and only when, backbone links are down.